xenify-io/litepaper/README.md

 Whether you opt to burn XEN or YSL, the value of the batches (VB) being burned will be contingent on the specific chain you select for the burn.
 For example, the batch value on the BNB Chain will be fixed at 0.1 BNB, while on Ethereum, it will be 0.01 ETH.
 This value will be utilised by the protocol to determine the Burn Fee (BF) required to execute the burn function, ensuring a seamless and transparent process for all participants.

-During the burn process, the XEN or YSL tokens you provide are burned (permanently removed from circulation), and 50% of your Burn Fee is utilised to reward veXNF holders and 50% to create protocol-owned liquidity for XNF.
+During the burn process, the XEN or YSL tokens you provide are burned (permanently removed from circulation), with 50% of your Burn Fee utilised to create protocol-owned liquidity for XNF, 40% distributed as Native Rewards among veXNF holders, and the remaining 10% sent to the Xenify team.
 If the 100,000 Preminted XNF is available, 50% of your burn fee will be paired with preminted XNF for liquidity pairing.
 However, if the preminted XNF allocation has been depleted, the protocol will use 25% of your Burn Fee to purchase XNF tokens and the remaining 25% for the liquidity pairing with the LP tokens being held by the protocol.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)